Skip to main content

 /plugin marketplace add entrinsik-org/claude-plugins

-/plugin install magic-reports@entrinsik-plugins
+/plugin install informer@entrinsik-plugins

 my-app/